openvinotoolkit/openvino/docs/articles_en/learn-openvino/llm_inference_guide/genai-guide/genai-use-cases.rst

              result = pipe.generate(
                  raw_speech,
                  max_new_tokens=100,
-                 # 'task' and 'language' parameters are supported for multilingual models only
+                 # The 'task' and 'language' parameters are supported for multilingual models only.
                  language="<|en|>",
                  task="transcribe",
                  return_timestamps=True,